shashankkoppar/crispy-succotash/terrafrom-k8s/README.md

  list all the variables and what each one does in vars.tf

  Also please update location of gcloud details in  backend gcs and google provider in provider.tf

-# Note:

-Due to domain name is not registered properly in registrar, acme_certificate stage will fail.